 HACSU representatives have written to Minister Martin Foley, informing him of the campaign's launch and HACSU's detailed solution to fix the crisis.

 The situation is steadily getting worse, and the State Government cannot open the planned new Forensic services due to the staffing shortage.
 The Government must invest in training Australian clinicians as international recruitment opportunities have dried up.

 Join the campaign for better mental health - for staff & for consumers.

 HACSU members have offered the following solution to the Minister for Mental Health.

 Make entry into the mental health sector more accessible by creating alternative entry points alongside university.

-Out of the 90 employees, 60 would be nurses and 30 would be Allied Health Professionals.
+Out of the 90 employees, 60 would be nurses, and 30 would be Allied Health Professionals.

 This means an additional 720 staff, or $118 million investment into staff.

-Thus providing more time for clinicians to focus on actual clinical work.
+This would provide more time for clinicians to focus on actual clinical work.

 In its 2018/19 State Budget the Andrews Government has finally begun to recognise the urgency of the crisis facing the mental health sector.
 HACSU welcomes the record $705 million investment in mental health services across the state.